Your Impact in St. Marys & Area

 Changing Local Lives

-Thanks to United Way and a supported partner, Irene has the support she needs:
+Thanks to United Way and a supported partner, Justin has the support he needs:

 Urgent Needs Fund

 The Urgent Needs Fund is designed to support local residents in a time of crisis with funds for essentials such as rent, groceries, car repairs, medication and child care.
-United Way is also working for long-term change, lifting people beyond poverty while still ensuring their immediate, basic needs are met:
+United Way is also working for long-term change, lifting people beyond poverty while still ensuring their immediate, basic needs are met if something like this were to happen:

-Maggie was sad and happy that her grandchildren were with her now.
-She was thrilled to be able to see them every day, but she was sad that her daughter was in such a bad place.
+Maggie was thrilled to be able to see her grandchildren every day, but she was sad that her daughter was in such a bad place in her life.
 Chris and Clare had arrived suddenly two days before with nothing but the clothes they were wearing.
 Maggie’s mind raced, thinking about her modest savings, wondering how she could afford the cost of clothes, toiletries, some toys and extra food.
 Probably $120 would do it, but she had to budget carefully over a couple months; so extra on groceries now, one extra set of clothes…

 Addressing Food Insecurity

 Food insecurity is linked to learning difficulties, obesity, reduced productivity for kids at school and poorer mental health.
-NOURISH helps mitigate the effects of poverty by offering wholesale prices on fresh veggies, fruits and meat to residents facing food insecurity; providing a dignified shopping experience to 70 attendees every month.
+Nourish helps mitigate the effects of poverty by offering wholesale prices on fresh vegetables, fruits and meat to residents facing food insecurity; providing a dignified shopping experience.

-- Mitigates the effects of poverty by offering wholesale prices on local fresh veggies, fruits and meat to lower income residents
+- Mitigates the effects of poverty by offering wholesale prices on local fresh vegetables, fruits and meat to lower income residents

 - Provides a dignified shopping experience